RamzyLabidi/schnapsenbotg13/README.md

 # schnapsenbotg13
-## A humanoid bot that learns the board game schnapsen from human strategies and gorws to form its own nuanced versions
+## A humanoid bot that learns the board game schnapsen from human strategies and grows to form its own nuanced versions